Netlify CMS 2.0 launches with Bitbucket support and a new monorepo architecture

 - The monorepo approach provides a foundation that will encourage a more modular CMS, with shared parts that make extension authoring easier.

 Upcoming feature releases will bring new image handling features and a number of improved APIs, adding even more possibilities to future CMS extensions.

 We’re always looking for more ideas and helping hands, so if you want to help build a smarter, safer, and more scalable CMS, we’d love your contributions.
-Give us a shout on Twitter or Gitter if you have questions or ideas.
+Give us a shout on Twitter or in our community chat if you have questions or ideas.